 Terms & Conditions

-THESE SPILLOVER STANDARD TERMS AND CONDITIONS (the “Spillover Standard Terms”) govern that certain Marketing Services Agreement which refers to these spillover Standard Terms and Conditions (the “Marketing Services Agreement”) between your company (“Client”) and Spillover Software Group, LLC (for purposes of this Agreement, “Spillover”).
+THESE SPILLOVER STANDARD TERMS AND CONDITIONS (the “Spillover Standard Terms”) and that certain Marketing Services Agreement (“Marketing Services Agreement”) between your company (“Client”) and Spillover Software Group, LLC (for purposes of this Agreement, “Spillover”") set forth the terms and conditions applicable to the products and/or services offered by Spillover to Client.
 In exchange for the consideration set forth in the Marketing Services Agreement, and for other good and valuable consideration, the receipt and sufficiency of which are acknowledged by both parties, Client and Spillover agree as follows, intending to be legally bound:

-The Agreement.
-Spillover will provide to Client the Marketing Services as agreed in the Marketing Services Agreement, subject to Client’s payment of the Consideration as set forth therein and all terms and conditions of the Marketing Services Agreement and these Spillover Standard Terms.
+1. The Agreement.
+Spillover will provide to Client the Marketing Services as agreed in the Marketing Services Agreement, subject to Client’s payment of the Consideration (defined herein) as set forth therein and all terms and conditions of the Marketing Services Agreement and these Spillover Standard Terms.
 Together, the Marketing Services Agreement and these Spillover Standard Terms constitute one binding agreement between the parties (the “Agreement”).
-The Agreement shall become legally binding on the parties on the date on which the Services Agreement is signed by Spillover (the “Effective Date”).
-The information in the Services Agreement regarding the amount of Consideration to be paid by Client, the payment process, and the Term, supersede any directly conflicting terms in these Spillover Standard Terms.
+The Agreement shall become legally binding on the parties on the date on which the Marketing Services Agreement is signed by Spillover (the “Effective Date”).
+The information in the Marketing Services Agreement regarding the amount of Consideration to be paid by Client, the payment process, and the Term, supersede any directly conflicting terms in these Spillover Standard Terms.
 For all other purposes, these Spillover Standard Terms shall control.

-- “Client Materials” means the materials, trademarks, software code, designs, data, content, images and information provided by or on behalf of Client for inclusion in the Marketing Services and/or for promotional use by Spillover as permitted hereunder, and includes Client’s and Restaurants’ names and logos.
+- “Client Materials” means the materials, trademarks, software code, designs, data, content, photographs, images and information provided by or on behalf of Client for inclusion in the Marketing Services and/or for promotional use by Spillover as permitted hereunder, and includes Client’s and Restaurants’ names and logos.
 For clarity, the Client Materials include any of the foregoing even if they are not provided directly by Client to Spillover but are otherwise approved by Client (e-mail will suffice) for use by Spillover.

 - “Customer(s)” means actual and prospective customer and/or other guests of the Restaurant(s).